cmurgu/personal-site/content/cv.md

 ### Under Review or In Progress

+[3] C. Murgu, "Leveraging Virtual Reality to Create Virtual Art Exhibitions," _50+ Virtual, Augmented, and Mixed Reality Programs in Libraries_, edited by Ellyssa Kroski, forthcoming in 2020, published by The American Library Association.

 [2] C. Murgu, "What's .warc got to do with it?: Librarianship, Digital Literacy, and Supporting New Modes of Historical Scholarship ," in preparation.

 [1] C. Murgu, "Web Archives, Critical Digital Literacy, and the Growing Primacy of Born Digital Objects," forthcoming in *Critical Library Pedagogy*, 2020.